 Applications of Above Algorithms to Derive Reduced-Order Models for Large Eddy Simulation, Improve Fundamental Understanding of Physics in Complex Fluid Dynamical Systems, or Innovate Practical Propulsion Devices

-PAST RESEARCH EXPERTISE: Adaptive Mesh Refinement, Parallel Computing, Complex Geometry with Embedded Boundary, Mapped Blocks, Fourth-Order CFD Methods for Turbulent Combustion
+Base Research Expertise: Adaptive Mesh Refinement, Parallel Computing, Complex Geometry with Embedded Boundary, Mapped Grids, Fourth-Order Finite-Volume CFD Methods for Complex Fluid Dynamics (e.g., Turbulence, Chemical Reactions, and/or, Plasma)

 Directorate for Technology, Innovation and Partnerships Translational Impacts